Naptie/nearcade/README_en.md

 ### 💬 Community & Social

-- **User Accounts**: Sign up with QQ, Phira, Osu!, GitHub, Discord, or Microsoft Account.
+- **User Accounts**: Sign up with QQ, Phira, osu!, GitHub, Discord, or Microsoft Account.
 - **User Profiles**: Public profiles with activity feeds and privacy settings.
 - **University Clubs**: Create and join clubs, participate in club-specific discussions.
-- **Community Posts**: Share updates, ask questions, and comment on posts in a Markdown-enabled forum.
+- **Community Posts**: Share updates, ask questions, and comment on posts in a Markdown-enabled forum with LaTeX math support.
 - **Notifications**: Get notified about new comments, replies, and club activities.

 ### 🖥️ Cross-Platform